-In this tutorial we will show you how to install and configuration of Apache Subversion on your CentOS 7 server.
-For those of you who didn’t know, Apache Subversion which is commonly referred to in its abbreviated form as SVN, (named after the command name SVN) is a popular software versioning and revision control system which is distributed as a free software under the Apache License.
+In this tutorial, we will show you how to install and configuration of Apache Subversion on your CentOS 7 server.
+For those of you who didn’t know, Apache Subversion which is commonly referred to in its abbreviated form as SVN, (named after the command name svn) is a popular software versioning and revision control system which is distributed as free software under the Apache License.
 Mainly used by developers to maintain present and historic file versions like documentation, source code, and web pages, it primarily aims to be a compatible successor to the extensively used CVS (Concurrent Versions System).

 Install Apache SVN on CentOS 7

 Step 1.
 First, you need to install subversion and mod_dav_svn (this stands for the Apache httpd module for subversion server) using the following command:

 Step 2.
 Configure Subversion with Apache.

 Once installing the package, you must open the subversion httpd config file.

 The following commands will add two users for svn.
 It will prompt users’ passwords to be assigned.

 Step 4.
 Create and configure SVN repository

 If you still have issues with SELinux Security please apply this:

 Step 6.
 Finally, You can visit the URL http://your-ip-address/svn/testrepo to check out the content, you will be asked to enter the user name and password.